Ibrose/Ibrose.github.io/README.md

 # CONTENTS
 I. Introduction

-A.	Motivation: Why are you doing this?
+>1.
+Motivation: Why are you doing this?

-B.	Goal: What do you want to see at the end?
+>2.
+Goal: What do you want to see at the end?

 II.
 Datasets

-A.	Dataset description
+>1.
+Dataset description

 III.
 Methodology

-A.	Algorithm explanation
+>1.
+Algorithm explanation

-B.	Code Explanation
+>2.
+Code Explanation

-C.	NUGU play builder
+>3.
+NUGU play builder

 IV.
 Evaluation & Analysis

-A.	Data Analysis
+>1.
+Data Analysis

-B.	Prediction Model
+>2.
+Prediction Model

-C.	Accuracy Estimation
+>3.
+Accuracy Estimation

 V. Related Work